JJacob23/SDR-Processor/README.md

 2. Generate labeled 10 s chunks via classifier/data_parser.py (expects CSV labels in data/wav_labels).
 3. Train the CNN with classifier/model.py to refresh models/current_model.pt.
 4. Classify new chunks using classifier/chunk_classifier.py, which watches data/live and prints song/ad predictions.
+5. Websocket UI can be ran with uvicorn controller.controller:app --reload.
+Its currenty laggy

 ## Testing and Tuning
 - Quick sanity check an RTL-SDR tuning with: